 The crunchiness feels nice with the soft meat, and the meaty juices simply float around the marinated salad.

-For maximum effectiveness, you should prepare this dish a day ahead – you want the beans to absorb the marinade.
+For maximum effectiveness, you should prepare this dish a day ahead - you want the beans to absorb the marinade, a tactic also used in fried green tomato side recipes to boost flavor.

 7. Crispy Fashoulakia